-Blues coach John Kirwan, whose squad includes a large number of newcomers to Super rugby, surprised the Wellington Hurricanes last week, was under no illusions about the size of the task facing his side against the Crusaders.
+Blues coach John Kirwan, whose squad includes a large number of newcomers to Super Rugby, surprised the Wellington Hurricanes last week, but was under no illusions about the size of the task facing his side against the Crusaders.

 "As games go, this is just under a test match.
 Blues versus Crusaders is the game of the season so you've got to be ready for it because it should be," Kirwan said, comparing the match to a Milan soccer derby.